What Is Dynamic Rendering? How Does It Impact SEO?

 Cloaking and dynamic rendering are opposite concepts.
 One is a useful tool, while the other is a risky bet.
 Stick to dynamic rendering and maintain consistency in your content, and you’ll be on Google’s good side.

-Cloaking is like showing a page about pizza to users and a page about burgers to crawlers.
+Cloaking is similar to displaying a page about pizza to users and a different page about burgers to crawlers.
 It’s all about deceiving search engines and presenting users with different results.
-This is the reason it is considered a black hat-SEO tactic.
+This is why it is considered a black-hat SEO tactic.

 As stated by Google:

 Googlebot does not view dynamic rendering as cloaking.
-As long as your dynamic rendering generates the same, Googlebot won’t consider it as cloaking.
+As long as your dynamic rendering generates the same content, Googlebot won’t consider it cloaking.

 When you set up dynamic rendering, your website may generate error pages.
-Googlebot does not consider these error pages to be cloaking and instead considers them as any other error page.
+Googlebot does not consider these error pages to be cloaking; instead, it treats them as any other error page.

 Cloaking is the practice of serving distinct content to users and crawlers using dynamic rendering.
 Cloaking may be defined as a website that offers a page about cats to people and a page about dogs to crawlers.